JKorf/CryptoExchange.Net/README.md

 ````

 ## Release notes
+* Version 5.0.0.1-alpha - 07 Dec 2021
+    * New client structures, multiple improvements and changes.
+Details will be available later

 * Version 4.2.8 - 08 Oct 2021
     * Fixed deadlock in socket receive
     * Fixed issue in reconnection handling when the client is disconnected again during resubscribing